ArpanSriv/auto-volume/README.md

 ### TODO:

 - Pack the extension.
+- Add error box in extension in case of any errors
 - Make the extension choose the name of the process to manipulate the volume of.
 - Keep a settings page for extension.
 - Add a GUI to the flask server.